joshuakaluba/LogHandler/README.md

 # LogHandler
-A lightweight library to handle application logging.
+A "Plug &amp; Play" application to handle all logging activities.

+To run the tests, create folders 'C:\Log', 'C:\Log\ApplicationErrors' and 'C:\Log\ErrorLog'